nylki/lindenmayer/documentation/documentation.md

 ## Productions (#productions)

-You can set productions in three ways.
+You can set productions in two ways.

 Multiple productions via constructor:
 ```.js